leotrs/erdos/content/graphs/directed.md

 with the highest number of *incoming* edges.

-The input is a file in which the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
-The next `m` lines each contain two integers, `u` and `v`, representing two nodes that are joined by a directed edge, `(u, v)` with `u` as the source and `v` as the target.
+The input is a file in which the first line contains two integers, $n$ and
+$m$, defining the number of nodes and edges, respectively.
+The next $m$ lines each contain two integers, `u` and `v`, representing two nodes that are joined by a directed edge, `(u, v)` with `u` as the source and `v` as the target.